 The BT Customer Showcases are incredibly popular, attracting visitors ranging from school children to members of the Royal family.

-Mvine is one of the Innovation Martlesham (IM) companies who share the Adastral Park site at Martlesham Heath, Suffolk alongside BT Applied Research.
+Mvine Limited is one of the Innovation Martlesham (IM) companies who share the Adastral Park site at Martlesham Heath, Suffolk alongside BT Applied Research.